CodeYourFuture/CYF-Workshops/projectboard/readme.md

 Look at the board and discuss:
 - What is each column for?
 Why is each column useful?
-- What WIP limits may we want to apply to each column?
+- What WIP (work in progress) limits may we want to apply to each column?
 - Which ticket would you pick up first and why?
-- What information could help us decide, when we're not sure?
+- What information could help us decide when we're not sure?
 - How should we prioritise tickets in each column?
 - How can we be effective at moving tickets to done?
 - Is there anything we could remove from the board?
-- How can you ask for help or give help to your peer?
+- How can you ask for help from your team or give help to your peer?
 - How can I tell my team just with this board where I am at with my ticket?
 - We discussed a teamwork board.
 Can any of the things we learned today be applied to your individual coursework board?